 - Influences – nervous and hormonal systems

-- Influences – reproduction, growth, breastfeeding, hormone regulation
+- Influences – reproduction, growth, childbirth, breastfeeding, hormone regulation

 - Major hormones – Melatonin